Micro Alignment Telescope

 Principles of Alignment

 The basic measurement capabilities of the Micro Alignment Telescope system are Alignment, Squareness, Flatness, Autocollimation and Autoreflection.
-The Micro Alignment Telescope generates a straight line of sight from zero to infinity.
+The Micro Alignment Telescope generates an optical straight line of sight from zero to infinity.
 This forms the basic reference from which all measurements are taken.

 To measure squareness or parallelism a penta prism is used to deviate the straight line through exactly 90 degrees.
 A similar rotating penta prism is used to generate a plane for flatness measurement.